Terms that a Buyer of Business Telephone Systems Should

 Span

-not include reimbursement of engineer's fees required for replacement.
+include reimbursement of engineer's fees required for replacement.
+May not include

-May not include equipment failure due to abuse or destruction by either
+equipment failure due to abuse or destruction by either intentional or unintentional

 Work Order